yuichielectric/markdown-editor/README.md

  * `pages/index.js` file we'll add our code using GitHub Copilot Chat
  * `MarkdownEditor.css` file we'll specify the editor's UI
- * a devcontainer that installs CodeTour and GitHub Copilot when the Codespace is created
+ * a devcontainer that installs the required dependencies when the Codespace is created
  * an instructions folder containing the guides for this exercise